andreiionut1411/image_segmentation_ACO/README.md

 ## 3. Color Edge Detection ACO

 The issue with the previous approach is that it loses the information from the RGB channels and for example, for the image Abyssnian_106.jpg, we can clearly see the cat is on a red background, but after applying grayscale, the difference between brown and red is lost and the previous approach fails.
 This is why we looked at the color channels next.
+To run the color edge detection, run:

+`python3 color_edge_aco.py`

+## 4. NN models

+We used an U-Net that we trained and stored the models in the models/ folder.
+We have a finetuned one, and one model that was trained from scratch.
+To see how they work, you can run the `evaluate_nn.py` script and change the path to the model depending on which you want to test.

 # Evaluation